 Delivery period: Pot-grown trees can be delivered from September onwards.
 Bare-root trees can be delivered from mid-November onwards.
 Within those periods you can specify your preferred month of delivery during the checkout process.
 It is best to order as soon as you can to ensure items are reserved for you.

 *Mature size: Height shown is the approximate height of the tree when mature (after 5-10 years), not the height when supplied.
 See photos of trees as supplied.
 Actual mature heights may vary considerably dependent on your local conditions and training and pruning regime.

 Stock availability: Items showing as 'sold out' will probably be available again next season.

 Click here to be notified when we get more trees of this variety.

 Catillac is in flowering group 3.
-Catillac is self-sterile and needs to be pollinated by another tree of a different variety nearby.
+Catillac is a triploid variety and cannot pollinate other varieties.
+It needs to be pollinated by another tree of a different variety nearby.
+You can either plant a self-fertile variety (which will pollinate itself and the Catillac) or you can plant two pollination partners which must each be of different varieties and able to cross-pollinate each other as well as the Catillac.
+If you need further advice on this just get in touch.
 Since it flowers in the middle of the blossom season it can be pollinated by most other pear trees.